Photo of Prop 20

 Supporters of the California Coastal Zone Conservation Act included Congressional candidate Julian Camacho and photographer Ansel Adams.

-In 1972, alarmed that private development was cutting off public access to the shore, Californians rallied to “Save Our Coast.”
+I 1972, alarmed that private development was cutting off public access to the shore, Californians rallied to “Save Our Coast.”
 They declared by voter initiative that “it is the policy of the State to preserve, protect, and where possible, restore the resources of the coastal zone for the enjoyment of the current and succeeding generations.”
-This voter initiative, Proposition 20, was a hard-fought campaign, which ultimately led to the passage of the Coastal Act and the establishment of the California Coastal Commission.
+This voter initiative, Proposition 20, was a hard-fought campaign, which created the California Coastal Commission and ultimately led to the passage of the Coastal Act in 1976.